-Providing 20 female entrepreneurs from marginalized communities in Lebanon and Palestine with training in the business and personal skills required to launch and sustain a commercial enterprise will empower themselves and their families to break the cycle of poverty, further advancing the role of women in their communities.
+Providing 20 female entrepreneurs from marginalized communities in Palestine with training in the business and personal skills required to launch and sustain a commercial enterprise will empower themselves and their families to break the cycle of poverty, further advancing the role of women in their communities.

 What is the issue, problem, or challenge?

-Women in Lebanon and Palestine have made progress gaining more equal access to education, but not yet gained more access to work outside the home.
+Women in Palestine have made progress gaining more equal access to education, but not yet gained more access to work outside the home.
 Many possess education, motivation, and basic skills; however, they need the CONCRETE SUPPORT AND TOOLS to make their participation in the workforce possible.

 How will this project solve this problem?